manandey/COVID-19-People-Resource-Provider-Mapping-App/README.md

 ## Usage:

-This App currently serves the location of Bihar, India.
+This App currently currently serves the location of Bihar, India.
 So please send an address belonging to the state of Bihar, India.

 To use this application, please follow the following steps: